Ministry of Economics (Latvia)

 The Ministry of Economics of the Republic of Latvia (Latvijas Republikas Ekonomikas ministrija) is the leading state administrative institution responsible for economic policy in Latvia.
 The ministry also represents the economic interests of Latvia in the European Union.

 Minister for Economics

-The current minister since May 26, 2022, is Ilze Indriksone from the National Alliance.
+The current minister since September 15, 2023, is Viktors Valainis from the Union of Greens and Farmers political alliance.

 Functions

 The ministry develops and implements economic structural policy, manufacturing policy, energy policy, external economic policy, domestic market policy (for goods and services), commercial development policy, competitiveness and technological development policy, consumer rights protection policy, and construction and housing policy.
 To achieve these ends, the ministry works closely with non-governmental organizations representing entrepreneurs and other social partners.

 EU Structural Funds

 The Ministry of Economics is also responsible for introducing and supervising programs and projects for EU Structural Funds.
 These funds are administered by the Investment and Development Agency of Latvia, a government agency responsible for promoting business development in Latvia by facilitating the growth of foreign investment and increasing the competitiveness of Latvian entrepreneurs in domestic and foreign markets.
 The Investment and Development Agency of Latvia is directly subordinated to the Ministry of Economics.